stackbit/jamstackthemes/content/theme/hugo-educenter.md

 archetype:
   - Business
 date: 2021-08-29T15:28:21.000Z
+description: >-
-description: Educenter is an educational website template powered by Hugo.
+  Educenter is an educational website template powered by Hugo.
 It can be used as an online teaching platform, school and university website.
 stale: false
 disabled: false
-disabled_reason:
+disabled_reason: null
 ---

 ## Features